baspete/node-red-contrib-predix-timeseries/README.md

     * datapoints: the datapoints in array form, which include timestamp, measurement and quality
     * attributes(optional): attributes are key/value pairs used to store data associated with a tag

-A sample code (taken from Predix toolkit API explorer) for what goes into the function node would be:

-        msg.payload={
-          "messageId": "1453338376222",
-          "body": [
-            {
-              "name": "Compressor-2015:CompressionRatio",
-              "datapoints": [
-                [
-                  1453338376222,
-                  10,
-                  3
-                ],
-                [
-                  1453338377222,
-                  10,
-                  1
-                ]
-              ],
-              "attributes": {
-                "host": "server1",
-                "customer": "Acme"
-              }
-            }
-          ]
-        }
-        return msg;
+For detail usage of the node, please refer to the tutorial on [http://developers.sensetecnic.com](http://developers.sensetecnic.com/article/tutorial-using-fred-to-interface-timeseries-on-predix/)

 ### Timeseries Query node: Query data from timeseries

 To setup the Timeseries ingest node, first setup the Timeseries client configuration by entering the information of your timeseries instance, such as the UAA url, Client ID, Client secret and the Predix-Zone-Id.
-If you are not sure where to obtain these values, please refer to the predix-timeseries-setup-guide.
+If you are not sure where to obtain these values, please refer to the [predix-timeseries-setup-guide](https://github.com/SenseTecnic/node-red-contrib-predix-timeseries/blob/master/predix-timeseries-setup.md).
 For a better understanding of the timeseries data structure, please refer to the [predix timeseries document](https://www.predix.io/docs/?r=816498#F0PrUNk2).

 The current default API base url is https://time-series-store-predix.run.aws-usw02-pr.ice.predix.io/v1/, if you have a different url, please feel free to contact the author of this node.